The Principle & Expression Framework

-To test this framework, let us examine the universal principle in the Law of God that “atonement for sin comes through the shedding of blood.”
+To demonstrate this framework, let us examine the unchanging principle in the Law of God that “atonement for sin comes through the shedding of blood.”
 By tracing this principle through Scripture its various expressions become evident.
 The principle is first hinted at in the Garden when, as a result of their sin, Adam and Eve suddenly became aware of their nakedness.
 What did God do in response to this first sin?
 He instituted the first shedding of blood in history.

 And the Lord God made for Adam and for his wife garments of skins and clothed them.Genesis 3:21